ray-project/ray/doc/source/user-profiling.rst

 This document is intended for users of Ray who want to know how to evaluate the performance of their code while running on Ray.
-Profiling the performance of your code can be very helpful to determine performance bottlenecks or where your code may not be parallelizing properly.
-If you are interested in pinpointing why your Ray application may not be achieving speedups as expected, then do read on!
+Profiling the performance of your code can be very helpful to determine performance bottlenecks or to find out where your code may not be parallelized properly.
+If you are interested in pinpointing why your Ray application may not be achieving the expected speedup, read on!

 A Basic Example to Profile
 --------------------------

-Let's try to profile a simple example, and compare how different looping call structures of the same remote function affects performance.
+Let's try to profile a simple example, and compare how different ways to write a simple loop can affect performance.

-As a stand-in for a computationally intensive and possibly slower function, let's define our remote function to just sleep for 0.5 seconds:
+As a proxy for a computationally intensive and possibly slower function, let's define our remote function to just sleep for 0.5 seconds:

 .. code-block:: python